brainhubeu/license-auditor/README.md

 ## Available options

 -   `--verbose` - Verbose output (default: false)
 -   `--filter [filter]` - Filter verbose output by license status - whitelist, blacklist, or unknown
 -   `--json [json]` - Save the result to a JSON file.
 If no path is not provided, a file named license-auditor.results.json will be created in the current directory.
 -   `--production` - Skip the audit for licenses in development dependencies (default: false)
 -   `--default-config` - Run audit with default whitelist/blacklist configuration
 -   `--filter-regex [regex]` - Run audit with a custom regex filter that will be applied to the package name
+-   `--bail [number]` - Flag controls program process's exit status, causing it to exit with status 1 if the number of blacklisted licenses exceeds the specified value; by default, it is set to Infinity, meaning the process exits with status 0 regardless of blacklisted licenses unless the flag is explicitly set.

 > [!IMPORTANT]
 > Verify dev dependencies if they generate code, embed assets, or otherwise impact the final product, as their licenses might impose restrictions.
 Always prioritize reviewing both when in doubt or if your project may be redistributed or commercialized.